-The employee must contact his/her supervisor, or a person designated by his/her supervisor, within one hour after the beginning of the workday, or as soon as possible within that day, to report an illness and request approval for use of sick leave for that day.
-The employee is encouraged to personally notify his/her supervisor so that misunderstandings cannot arise.
-Failure to make proper notification may result in denial of sick pay for that day and for subsequent days.
+When illness prevents an employee from being present at work, the employee must contact their supervisor, or a person designated by the supervisor, within one hour after the beginning of their scheduled time to work, or as soon as possible within that day, to report an illness and request approval for use of sick leave for that day.
+Employees are encouraged to personally notify their supervisors to avoid misunderstandings.

-- Eligible employees who are paid a full eighty (80) hours per pay period accrue one (1) day of sick leave per month at the rate of 3.7 hours per biweekly pay period.
-Twelve month employees earn twelve (12) sick days per year and nine (9) month employees earn nine (9) sick days per year.
+- Eligible employees who are paid a full 80 hours per pay period accrue one day of sick leave per month at the rate of 3.7 hours per biweekly pay period.
+12-month employees earn 12 sick days per year and 9-month employees earn 9 sick days per year.
 Employees may accrue an unlimited amount of sick leave.
 Each biweekly accrual is based upon the actual hours paid.

 - Sick leave begins accruing from the date of hire and is computed each pay period based upon the number of hours the employee is paid in the pay period.
-Hours reported as Regular, Sick, Family Sick, Vacation, Holiday, Personal Holiday, Jury Duty, Anniversary Day and Bereavement Leave count in the computation of the pay period’s accrual.
+Hours reported as worked, sick, vacation, holiday, floating holiday, jury duty, awarded (such as anniversary day), shutdown and bereavement leave count in the computation of the pay period’s accrual.

-- Subject to supervisory approval, employees may take any part of their accrued sick leave as it accrues.
+- Subject to approval by the supervisor, employees may take any part of their accrued sick leave as it accrues.

 - Compensation for sick leave is made at an employee’s straight time rate.
-Part-time employees may use their accrued sick leave to attain an authorized number of scheduled work hours, if needed.
-The combination of work hours and sick leave may not exceed the amount of authorized paid time in a regularly scheduled workweek.
+Part-time employees may use their accrued sick leave to attain their authorized number of scheduled work hours, if needed.
+The combination of work hours and sick leave may not exceed the amount of authorized paid time in a regularly scheduled work week.